Lahontan cutthroat trout: Disease

+Climate change

+Climate change poses significant threats to Lahontan cutthroat trout and related lineages.
+Climate change can alter habitats, leading to warming water temperatures, and changes in the timing and magnitude of stream flows, potentially resulting in more variability, droughts, and floods.
+Wildfire, which can also alter habitats and stream temperatures, is expected to be influenced by climatic changes.
+Temperature barriers are potentially a range-wide anthropogenic impact, which aligns directly with the threat of rising water temperatures due to climate warming.
+Climate change is noted to interact with and exacerbate existing threats.
+For cutthroat trout populations in general, climate change, along with wildfire, adds challenges for populations already threatened by fragmentation, disease, and nonnative species.
+The sources explicitly list habitat degradation and fragmentation and nonnative trout (which pose risks through hybridization, predation, and competition) as major rangewide anthropogenic impacts to Lahontan cutthroat trout.
+These interactions are critical, as climate change can make habitats less suitable, potentially concentrating native fish and making them more vulnerable to nonnative predators or competitors, or reducing the connectivity necessary for metapopulation persistence.

 Human history

-The Lahontan cutthroats of Pyramid and Walker Lakes were of considerable importance to the Paiute tribe.
-These trout, as well as cui-ui, a sucker found only in Pyramid Lake, were dietary mainstays and were used by other tribes in the area.
+The Lahontan cutthroats of Pyramid and Walker Lakes were of considerable importance to both the Paiute tribe and the Washoe tribe of Nevada and California.
+These trout, as well as cui-ui (Chasmistes cujus), a sucker now found only in Pyramid Lake, were dietary mainstays and were used by other tribes in the area.

 When John C. Frémont and Kit Carson ascended the Truckee River on January 16, 1844, they called it the 'Salmon Trout River', after the huge Lahontan cutthroat trout that ran up the river from Pyramid Lake to spawn.

-American settlement in the Great Basin nearly extirpated this species.
+American settlements in the Great Basin nearly extirpated this species.
 During the 19th and early 20th centuries, Lahontan cutthroats were caught in tremendous numbers and shipped to towns and mining camps throughout the West; estimates have ranged as high as 1000000 lb annually between 1860 and 1920.
 A dam in Mason Valley blocked spawning runs from Walker Lake.
 By 1905, Derby Dam on the Truckee River below Reno interfered with Pyramid Lake's spawning runs.
-A poorly designed fish ladder washed away in 1907, then badly timed water diversions to farms in the Fallon, Nevada area stranded spawning fish and desiccated eggs below the dam.
+A poorly designed fish ladder washed away in 1907, and then badly timed water diversions to farms in the Fallon, Nevada, area stranded spawning fish and desiccated eggs below the dam.
 By 1943, Pyramid Lake's population was extinct.
 Lake Tahoe's population was extinct by 1930 from competition and inbreeding with introduced rainbow trout (creating cutbows), predation by introduced lake trout, and diseases introduced along with these exotic species.

 Upstream populations have been isolated and decimated by poorly managed grazing and excessive water withdrawals for irrigation, as well as by hybridization, competition, and predation by non-native salmonids.
 This is important, as although Lahontan cutthroat trout can inhabit either lakes or streams, they are obligatory stream spawners.